Sweet potatoes. You either love them or hate them. We happen to absolutely adore sweet potatoes in any form! Mashed, baked, fried…you name it.

 How to reheat frozen sweet potato fries in the oven:

 - Preheat your oven to 400 degrees F.

 - Take your frozen sweet potato fries out of the freezer.

-- Line them on a baking sheet (this one is my favorite) lined with baking liner (like this liner from Dioro) (make sure there is enough space in between each fry so that they can crisp properly).
+- Line them on a baking sheet lined with baking liner (like this liner from Dioro) (make sure there is enough space in between each fry so that they can crisp properly).